 Many travel enthusiasts react emotionally to such studies.

 I spent two-weeks in San Salvador, and nothing bad happened to me!
-This list is bullshit!
+This list is garbage!

-Well, no, sweetheart, the list is not bullshit - the list is simply measuring something different from what you're measuring.
+Well, no, sweetheart, the list is not garbage - it is simply measuring something different from what you're measuring.